strojure/ring-undertow/README.md

     - Sessions work without additional middleware, only proper configuration of the Undertow server is required.

+    - Does not contain rarely used keys like `:websocket?`.
+But this data can be got from request using functions from the `strojure.ring-undertow.request` namespace.

 - Ring [response] allows `HttpHandler` in the `:body`, this allows to easily initiate processing like websocket handshake.